 Your kids look forward to summer vacation all school year long.
 After nine months of early mornings and homework-filled evenings, there’s nothing like the lure of endless free time.
 But too much leisure over the summer and you could be facing a struggle when the schedules and homework pick back up in the fall.
 Instead, this article discusses how parents can support their students with a fun, educational summer project.

 Kids who spend their summer months relaxing, binging on TV, and staying up all night with friends face a rude awakening when school starts and they don’t remember what they learned last spring.
 Summer learning opportunities prevent the summer slide and reduce students’ stress at the start of the school year.

 Summer learning also lets kids and teens access fields of study that aren’t available at their school.
-As public schools are pushed toward preparing students for standardized tests, arts, science, and foreign language programs are facing significant cuts.
+As public schools lean toward preparing students for standardized tests, the other priorities like arts, science, and foreign language programs face significant cuts.
 However, such programs are still essential for building a well-rounded student.

 Thankfully, there are tons of summer learning opportunities that parents can enroll their kids in to keep their brains active all summer long.